 Set up MyAgens in five minutes

-MyAgens is a self-hosted fleet of Claude Code agents that runs on your own machine.
-You command it from Telegram or the web panel, and nothing risky runs without your approval.
+MyAgens is a self-hosted fleet of AI agents that runs on your own machine.
+You command it from the web panel, from Telegram, or from Slack, and nothing risky runs without your approval.
 This guide gets you from nothing to a working fleet in about five minutes.

 What you need

-- A machine you control (your Mac, a Windows PC, or a Linux box or VPS) that can stay on.
+- A machine you control (your Mac, a Windows PC, or a Linux server or VPS) that can stay on.

 - A terminal, and permission to install software on that machine.

-- A way to reach Claude: either a Claude Pro or Max subscription (you log in during setup), or an Anthropic API key.
-MyAgens runs real Claude Code agents, so one of these is required.
-You can also point it at a local or OpenAI-compatible model instead.
+- A way to reach a model.
+Claude is the default: either a Claude Pro or Max subscription (you log in during setup) or an Anthropic API key.
+You can instead run agents on Codex, Antigravity, Cursor, Grok, or a local model through Ollama, each with its own account.
+See Choose an AI backend.

 You do not need Docker.
 MyAgens runs as a plain background process, and the installer sets up its dependencies (Node, git, the Claude CLI) for you.